 Good Bug Bad Bug - Before you kill that bug learn whether it is a true garden pest or an insect that is beneficial to your yard.

 Herbs 101 - Plan your first herb garden with 10 great, easy to grow herbs.
-This introductory class will cover steps from selecting your garden site through recipes using your home grown herbs.
+The introductory class covers steps from selecting your garden site through recipes using your homegrown herbs.

-Maintenance of Perennials - Perennial garden require less maintenance than lawns, but they need regular care to look their best and stay healthy.
-Learn about some of the task that will keep your perennial beds looking beautiful from year to year.
+Maintenance of Perennials - Perennial gardens require less maintenance than lawns, but they need regular care to look their best and stay healthy.
+Learn about some of the tasks that will keep your perennial beds looking beautiful from year to year.

 Monarchs - Welcome to the world of the beautiful monarch butterfly!
 Learn about the monarch’s life cycle, host plant and amazing migration.
 See a butterfly and chrysalis (hopefully) up close and personal and find out what you can do to help the monarchs.